Knowledge, Practices, Pedagogy

 - PELAS (Sandrine Bazile, Christine Boutevin, Agnès Perrin-Doucey, 2014–2019).

-- The role of language in teaching, learning, and teacher training (Aurélie Chesnais, David Cross, Catherine Dupuy, Serge Leblanc, Valérie Munier, Yves Soulé, Frédéric Torterat, 2017–2019).
+- The Role of Language in Teaching, Learning, and Teacher Education (Aurélie Chesnais, David Cross, Catherine Dupuy, Serge Leblanc, Valérie Munier, Yves Soulé, Frédéric Torterat, 2017–2019).

-- Regulating Teaching Methods through Analysis of Student Activity (R2D2AE, Aldo Gennaï, Christine Boutevin, Aurélie Chesnais, Catherine Dupuy, Valérie Munier, Agnès Perrin-Doucey, and Yves Soulé, 2019–2021).
+- Regulating Instructional Strategies Through the Analysis of Student Activity (R2D2AE, Aldo Gennaï, Christine Boutevin, Aurélie Chesnais, Catherine Dupuy, Valérie Munier, Agnès Perrin-Doucey, and Yves Soulé, 2019–2021).

 - From Text to Classroom (TALC, Sandrine Bazile, Christine Boutevin, Y. Daumet, Catherine Dupuy, M. Eugène, Aldo Gennaï, S. Genre, Agnès Perrin-Doucey, Patricia Richard-Principalli, Serge Leblanc, H. Raux, Yves Soulé, and Frédéric Torterat, 2017–2020).